Eldoggy01/ExchangeRatesMiniService/readme.md

 ./gradlew clean test bootRun

 ```
-## Running ExchangeRatesMiniService in Docker container(from project dir):
+## Running ExchangeRatesMiniService in Docker container:
 The following command builds docker image, starts container, and runs our project inside container.
+The command should be run from the project directory:

 ```
 docker-compose up --build